Urban beekeeping: When bees stop making honey

 Keep out predators

-Bears, skunks and other predators are attracted to the honey in a hive, and they may destroy hives or stress out the bees with threats and attacks, lowering productivity.
+Bears, skunks and other predators are attracted to the honey in a hive, and they may destroy hives or stress the bees with threats and attacks, lowering productivity.

 Other pests are less obvious.
 Mites and other invasive insects can infiltrate hives and kill off bees.
 Essential oils and other mild chemicals can target destructive mites.